Back to Tools

 Your server ran out of allocated RAM.
 This is one of the most common Minecraft server errors.

-Fix: Increase memory allocation in your startup script using -Xmx and -Xms flags, or reduce view distance and entity limits.
+Fix: Use our RAM Calculator to determine optimal memory, then increase allocation in your startup flags using -Xmx and -Xms, or reduce view distance in server.properties.

 NoClassDefFoundError